-We are pleased to have secured land in the beautiful location of Cong in Co.
-Mayo which will uniquely offer more families the opportunity to spend quality time together in a safe and supportive environment.
+Located on the beautiful shores of Lough Corrib near Cong in Co.
+Mayo a second Daisy Lodge will allow us to offer even more families the opportunity to spend quality time together in a safe and supportive environment.
+Here, they will benefit from the therapeutic and emotional support provided by our team of Cancer Support Specialists.

 The Need for Short Breaks